Kenzo Takada, who brought Japanese fashion to the world, dies at 81

 "Everything has changed, from the way we make clothes to the way information spreads and how many seasons there are now," he said to The South China Morning Post.

-Though Kenzo, the brand, continued under a series of different designers - including the team of Humberto Leon and Carol Lim, who brought back Takada's signature trendsetting tiger, and the current artistic director, Felipe Baptista - Kenzo, the man, explored other creative avenues.
+Although Kenzo, the brand, continued under a series of different designers - including the team of Humberto Leon and Carol Lim, who brought back Takada's signature trendsetting tiger, and the current artistic director, Felipe Oliveira Baptista - Kenzo, the man, explored other creative avenues.

 That Takada died in the middle of a Paris Fashion Week that has been struggling to go on despite the pandemic, with a smattering of live shows at highly reduced capacity and mask-wearing attendees, seemed symbolic.

-"FAREWELL MASTER," Baptista wrote on Instagram.
+"Farewell, Master", Baptista wrote on Instagram.
 "His amazing energy, kindness, talent and smile were contagious.
 His kindred spirit will live forever."
+NYTIMES

 BT is now on Telegram!